Investments in clinical research

 Skåne University Hospital participate in several large-population studies:

-- BIG3 is a research project in Skåne named for three of the most common illnesses: chronic obstructive pulmonary disease (COPD), cardiovascular diseases and lung cancer.
+- BIG3 (Website in Swedish) is a research project in Skåne named for three of the most common illnesses: chronic obstructive pulmonary disease (COPD), cardiovascular diseases and lung cancer.